pglet/website/docs/controls/text.md

 ### `visible`

-`true` - the component is visible; `false` - component is hidden, but still takes up space in the layout.
+`true` - the control is visible; `false` - control is hidden, but still takes up space in the layout.

 ## Examples

-Bash example to add text component with auto-generated ID to `body` container:
+Bash example to add text control with auto-generated ID to `body` container:

 ```bash
 'add text value="Hello, world" to="body"' > $PAGE_PIPE